claragiurgiu/Phase2-Project/README.md

 ## Methods

 To perform our inferential analysis, we created a simple linear regression and a multiple linear regression.
 This model was used to examine the relationship between the price, our dependent variable, and a variety of independent variables.

-- **Model 1: Simple Regression** - For our simple regression model, we used using the living space (sq. ft) as the independent variable as it is the variable most correlated with price.

-- - square foot living space

-- **Model 2: Multiple Linear Regression** For our second model, we included both numerical and categorical variables.
-Our top predictors are listed below:
+Our final model was a **multiple linear regression** with both numerical and categorical variables.
+Variables include:

-- - square foot living space
+- square foot living space
-- - construction grade
+- construction grade
-- - zip code
+- zip code
+- bedroom
+- bathroom
+- view
+- waterfront
+- mortgage rates

 ## Results

+From our model, we identified the top predictors that impact price:

+- square foot living space
+- zip code
+- construction grade

 ### Home Size
 - Increasing footage of home by approximately 964sq.ft increases the price by a factor of 1.227 or **22.7%**.